 Named after Stamford Raffles, the founder of Singapore, this opulent, colonial-style hotel had surprisingly humble beginnings: It was originally built as a small 10-room bungalow.

 It’s now arguably the most famous hotel in Asia and, more than 125 years after opening, was declared a national monument.

-In addition to hosting literati like Hemingway, Alfred Hitchcock and Rudyard Kipling (who penned "The Jungle Book" while residing in one of its suites), the hotel is the birthplace of the famed Singapore Sling cocktail.
+In addition to hosting literati such as Hemingway, Alfred Hitchcock and Rudyard Kipling (who penned “The Jungle Book” while residing in one of its suites), the hotel is the birthplace of the famed Singapore Sling cocktail.

 Built in 1903, the Taj Mahal Palace is Mumbai’s first harbor landmark, the site of the first licensed bar in the city (the Harbour Bar, which still stands) and the first hotel in India to have steam elevators.

 The Taj is renowned across the world for its vast elegance, impeccable service and sheer magnitude: It has 560 rooms, 44 suites and 1,500 staff, including 35 butlers.